Middle School, High School & College Diversity Recruitment

 Students are permitted a maximum of two absences per semester.
 Two tardies equal one absence.

-Applicants for the C21 Step Scholars program must express an interest in future study in STEM or licensed health professions and be actively pursuing interdisciplinary learning, holistic personal development, and wellness.
+Applicants for the Science and Technology Entry Program Scholars program must express an interest in future study in STEM or licensed health professions and be actively pursuing interdisciplinary learning, holistic personal development, and wellness.
 They also have demonstrated resilience, determination, and self-awareness in overcoming personal challenges, as well as cooperation, empathy, and compassion in dealing with peers.
 An exceptional school attendance record is required, as is a full commitment to attending the program for three consecutive semesters from February through December.

 In addition, applicants must meet the following criteria: